readysettech/proxysql_scheduler/README.md

 * `readyset_port` - (Required) - Readyset port
 * `source_hostgroup` - (Required) - Hostgroup running your Read workload
 * `readyset_hostgroup` - (Required) - Hostgroup where Readyset is configure
-* `warmup_time` - (Optinal) - Time in seconds to mirror a query supported before redirecting the query to Readyset (Default 0 - no mirror)
+* `warmup_time` - (Optional) - Time in seconds to mirror a query supported before redirecting the query to Readyset (Default 0 - no mirror)
-* `lock_file` - (Optinal) - Lock file to prevent two instances of the scheduler to run at the same time (Default '/etc/readyset_scheduler.lock')
+* `lock_file` - (Optional) - Lock file to prevent two instances of the scheduler to run at the same time (Default '/etc/readyset_scheduler.lock')

 # Note
-Readyset support of MySQL and this scheduler are alpha quality, meaning the are not currently part of our test cycle.
-Run your own testing before pluging this to your production system.
+Readyset support of MySQL and this scheduler are alpha quality, meaning they are not currently part of our test cycle.
+Run your own testing before plugging this to your production system.